 MailHog is an email-testing tool with a fake SMTP server underneath.
 It encapsulates the SMTP protocol with extensions and does not require specific backend implementations.
 MailHog runs a super simple SMTP server that hogs outgoing emails sent to it.
 You can see the hogged emails in a web interface.
 MailHog is a portable tool built with Golang.
-You can run it on any supported platform, and Golang binary files allow you to set it up very simple – just copy and launch.
+You can run it on any supported platform, and Golang binary files allow you to set it up very simply – just copy and launch.

 What is it for?